centreon/centreon/centreon-awie/doc/en/Export.rst

 Same principle as Poller export but :

-If you use the *Filter* field for a specific service, Import/Export process will create ALL services linked to first host linked to the filtered service.
+If you use the *Filter* field for a specific service, Import/Export process will create ALL services linked to the first host linked to the filtered service.

-**Services templates**
+**Service templates**

 .. image:: _static/images/servicestemplates.png
    :align: center